Stigma (Star Trek: Enterprise): Plot

-Pa'nar Syndrome
+Pa'nar syndrome

-Pa'nar Syndrome is a fictional neurological ailment, fatal to Vulcans, and transferred between them via a mind meld.
-At this time in the Star Trek universe, only a small portion of Vulcans are believed to have the ability to initiate mind melds.
+Pa'nar syndrome is a fictional neurological ailment, fatal to Vulcans, and transferred between them via a mind meld.
+At this time in the Star Trek universe, only a small minority of Vulcans are believed to have the ability to initiate mind melds, and only a fraction of that group suffer from the syndrome.
 Furthermore, Vulcan society has "more intolerance today than there was 1,000 years ago" (a statement by Dr. Yuris, in this episode) and melding is not accepted by Vulcan society in general.
-People suffering from Pa'nar Syndrome are therefore stigmatized – a situation that will not begin to change until the fourth season story arc culminating in the episode "Kir'Shara".
+Vulcans suffering from pa'nar syndrome are stigmatized – a situation that will not begin to change until the fourth season story arc culminating in the episode "Kir'Shara".

-T'Pol contracts this relatively rare disease from a member of a rebellious Vulcan sect which had cast aside the rule of logic and experimented with mind melds and emotions.
-The event is seen in "Fusion," where T'Pol, apparently unaware of the risks, willingly participates in a mind meld initiated by Tolaris, but later resists the process.
+T'Pol contracted this relatively rare disease from a member of a rebellious Vulcan sect which had cast aside the rule of logic and experimented with mind melds and emotions.
+The event is seen in "Fusion" where T'Pol, apparently unaware of the risks, willingly participates in a mind meld initiated by Tolaris, but later resists the process.
 In "Stigma" she discloses that she was forced into it.
 In the fourth season episode "Awakening", T'Pol learns that the condition was caused by an improperly trained melder and, contrary to the public declarations of the Vulcan High Command, it was actually curable (in T'Pol's case, via a meld provided by future Vulcan elder T'Pau).
-It's later mentioned in "Daedalus" that other Pa'nar victims are coming forward to be cured and the disease is no longer the source of stigma that it once was.
+It's later mentioned in "Daedalus" that other pa'nar victims are coming forward to be cured and the disease is no longer the source of stigma that it once was.